-Figure 27 shows the number of metropolitan areas reporting the use of AVL on fixed-route services, the use of electronic vehicle maintenance monitoring systems, and the use of a CAD system for demand-responsive vehicle dispatching.
-All are well established and show strong projected growth.
+Figure 26 shows the number of metropolitan areas reporting the use of AVL on fixed-route services, the use of electronic vehicle maintenance monitoring systems, and the use of a CAD system for demand-responsive vehicle dispatching.
+All are well established and show strong growth in the 2004 results.

-Figure 27 Metropolitan Areas Employing Transit Management Technologies
+Figure 26 Metropolitan Areas Employing Transit Management Technologies